Connecting professional and amateur theatre in Newbury, West Berkshire and beyond

 About SLY Theatre (Shining Lights)

-Shining Lights Youth Theatre, known as SLY Theatre, is a resident company at New Greenham Arts supported by The Corn Exchange, Newbury.
-Aspiring to produce drama that challenges our members and our audiences, SLY Theatre was formed in 1999 to develop the performance skills of young people through workshops that feed into a production.
+Shining Lights Youth Theatre, known as SLY Theatre was formed in 1999 to develop the performance skills of young people through workshops that feed into a production.
 Our aim is to create an environment where young people feel comfortable and learn through positive experiences, pushing the boundaries of youth theatre and always aiming to cover new and interesting ground.
 SLY Theatre is a self-funded, voluntary organisation dependent on a small, dedicated team of individuals and ex-members who have a passion for the arts.
 The company is run by Pete Watt (Artistic Director) and Melanie Rosier-Watt (Company Manager).

 Previous productions